medikoo/deferred/README.md

 <a name="comparision-to-async-loop" />
 ##### async.whilst, async.until

-See [Asynchronous loop](#control-flow-examples-asynchronous-loop) example to see how to do such loops with promises
+See [Asynchronous loop](#control-flow-examples-asynchronous-loop) example, to see how to do such loops with promises

 <a name="comparision-to-async-array-iterators" />
 ##### async.forEach, async.map, async.filter ..etc.